thompsonalt/thompsonalt.github.io/_notes/houdini-vex-reference.md

 vector @up = {0, 1, 0};
 ```

 The typical way to grab an attribute from the second input of a wrangle would be to use the `point` function.
 Another way is to use `@opinput1_` followed by the attribute name.
+This will grab the element with the same index as the first input.
+There is also a “attribute to match” parameter that will let you use arbitrary attributes such as `id`.
 ```c
 v@cord_offset = point(1, "P", 0);
 v@cord_offset = @opinput1_P;